rails/sprockets/README.markdown

 8. Adjust your HTML templates to call `<%= sprockets_include_tag %>` instead of `<%= javascript_include_tag ... %>`.

 Once `sprockets-rails` is installed, you can check out Sprockets plugins into the `vendor/sprockets/` directory.
 By default, `sprockets-rails` configures Sprockets' load path to search `vendor/sprockets/*/src/`, as well as `vendor/plugins/*/javascripts/`.
 This means that the `javascripts/` directories of Rails plugins are automatically installed into your Sprockets load path.

+### Using the bundled Sprockets CGI script

+Sprockets comes with a simple CGI script for serving JavaScript outside of a Ruby environment.
+You can find it, along with brief documentation and installation instructions, as `ext/nph-sprockets.cgi` in your copy of the Sprockets source code.
+(If you installed Sprockets with RubyGems, you can find the location of the Sprockets source code with the `gem which sprockets` command.)

 ## Contributing to Sprockets